 “Done!” said Warden Sargoes.
 “You did save this world!”

 “I am merely logical,” said Genia.
 “To a warrior of the Hakawee, that kind of emotionless reasoning would seem cold!”

 Pulsar rolled one of the Bizarro-Supermen over and lifted his cape.
 “Look: a Starro fragment is attached to its neck, just like what we found with the J’ai warriors.
 Starro has taken a few beings and controlled them, then replicated them again and again.
 He’s creating an instant army.
 No doubt that’s what he wanted with the prison — new pawns or recruits!”

 Landing nearby, Star Sapphire listened intently.
 Starro could be a useful partner.
 Maybe I should stay with the others, after all.
 When we get closer to him, I could switch sides! she thought with a smile.

-Commander Praydar started to ask who the newcomers were when Pulsar staggered forward and then collapsed.
+Commander Praydar had just started to ask who the newcomers were when Pulsar suddenly staggered forward and then collapsed.

-Moonman rushed to his fallen friend and then looked up with worried eyes.
+Moonman rushed to his fallen friend, then looked up with worried eyes.
 “I think Bob may be dying!” he said.